codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 Not really.
 But, in fact, JavaScript treats almost everything as object. :D

 A function is treated as an object.
+It's a bundle.

 `JS code:`
 <script src="https://gist.github.com/codenart/a50548b7618428a9c0583d75bede6040.js">